A consultation with an estate planning attorney is often a stressful experience.

 Do you need clarification on the distinctions between a trust and a will?
 Are you unsure if a revocable or irrevocable living trust is necessary?
 The impact of a recent divorce or your impending retirement on your estate plan may also be something you need clarification on.

-Please feel free to ask about any of the following:
+You may want to ask about the following:

-• The procedure your lawyer will follow (Scheduling, initial appointments, meetings to review documents, signing sessions, and any necessary telephone conferences in between)
+The procedure your lawyer will follow (scheduling, initial appointments, meetings to review documents, signing sessions, and any necessary telephone conferences).

 Additionally, confirm that your lawyer will sit with you to review drafts.
 This allows you to confirm that your lawyer drafted the documents per your wishes.
 You can also ask your lawyer to clarify any provision of any document they ask you to sign.